 Born Richard Lewis Springthorpe on 23 August 1949 in the Sydney (Australia) suburb of Guildford, Rick Springfield began playing the guitar at Merrylands high school and formed a band called The Jordy Boys.

 After Rick represented Australia at the 1972 Tokyo Song Festival he decided to try his luck in America, and by September of that year had also cracked the US Top 20 with Speak to the Sky.
-His album Beginnings sold over 300,000 copies.
+His debut album Beginnings sold over 300,000 copies.

 The show shot to the top of the TV ratings and when Springfield released a new single, it did exactly the same thing in the charts.
-Jessie’s Girl hit the #1 spot and became one of the biggest hits of 1981, winning Rick a Grammy for Best Rock Performance, Male” and an American Music Award.
+Jessie’s Girl hit the #1 spot and became one of the biggest hits of 1981, winning Rick a Grammy for “Best Rock Performance, Male” and an American Music Award.